kestra-io/docs/content/careers/technical-product-marketing-manager.md

 - Analyze and report on the performance of marketing campaigns, using insights to optimize future efforts.

 ## Qualifications
-- Proven experience in a senior technical product marketing role, preferably within the data engineering or software development industry.
+- Proven experience in a technical product marketing role, preferably within the data engineering or software development industry.
 - Strong technical background with the ability to understand and articulate complex product features.
 - Exceptional writing and communication skills with a portfolio of relevant work.
 - Experience creating diverse content types, including blog posts, social media content, and video tutorials.